 *Not a LDAR dog

-Courtesy post for Shiloh!
+Courtesy post only

 GIBBS NEEDS A NEW HOME!
 COURTESY POST ONLY!
 Not a Lucky Day dog